zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 Why?
 When in production mode, Meteor builds all of your app into 1 big JS and 1 big CSS file - these are called the *"client bundle"*.

-Meteor does it's best to minimize those files, and cache them... but it can still be a whole lot of stuff sent to the client (this is all of your code and your code's dependancies) on initial pageload...
+Meteor does it's best to minimize those files, and cache them... but it can still be a whole lot of stuff sent to the client (this is all of your code and your code's dependencies) on initial pageload...
-Especially if you don't always need some of those components and dependancies.
+Especially if you don't always need some of those components and dependencies.

 To test and profile, *we have to run in production mode*, as if we had deployed to a server.